Volunteer Night: Mondays and Wednesdays 6pm-9pm

 - Sign in as “personal” or “volunteer” upon arrival to shop.

-- Everyone must abide by our safer space policy.
+- Everyone must abide by our anti-oppression / safer space policy.

-- Youth under 18 must be accompanied at all times by an adult while in the workshop area.
+- Each youth under 18 must be accompanied at all times by an adult while in the workshop area.

 The Third Hand Bicycle Cooperative came together in the early 2000s, but went into hibernation a year later when its leadership disbanded.
 The sight of its remnants – abandoned bikes, tools, parts, and literature – inspired another small group of people to re- form the co-op.